-Progress reports are due following twelve treatment visits or one month, whichever comes first.
-As of October 1, 2020, PT and OTs treating workers covered by state-fund must use the Physical Medicine Progress Report form F245-453-000 and submit this to the insurer and the attending provider.
+Progress reports are due following 12 treatment visits or every one month, whichever comes first.
+PT and OTs treating workers covered by state-fund must use the Physical Medicine Progress Report form F245-453-000 and submit this to the insurer and the attending provider.
+Progress reports must include functional outcome measures.